Skip to main content

 Pruning

-No pruning needed — the pyramidal form develops naturally.
-Do not remove the leader.
-Remove dead branches.
+No pruning is required; the pyramidal form develops naturally.
+The central leader should not be removed — topping destroys the conical silhouette.
+Remove dead branches in winter (January-February) when the tree is leafless.
 The bare winter silhouette is part of the seasonal cycle.

 Pruning Schedule